ParthAmin15/Business-Analytics-projects/EV Market Intelligence/README.md

 Methodology
 Data Synthesis: Merged market sales data with trend scores to identify leading indicators for EV adoption.

+NOTE:- Project is done online in google spreadsheets.

 Correlation Modeling: Used statistical analysis (CORREL) to test the impact of external drivers (Gas price, Infrastructure) on consumer purchase decisions.

 Momentum Analysis: Tracked Year-over-Year (YoY) growth and rolling averages to identify market acceleration patterns.